-- a.
-Complainant(s) should confer with all party(ies) involved in the complaint within five (5) school days of the alleged incident (or within five (5) school days after knowledge of the incident which is the basis for the complaint).
-The goal is to arrive at a mutually satisfactory resolution. - b.
-Complainant/s shall receive written communication of the outcome/s of this conference within five (5) school days of the conference, i.e. satisfactory resolution or continuation of the grievance process.
+a.
+Complainant(s) should confer with all party(ies) involved in the complaint within five (5) school days of the alleged incident (or within five (5) school days after knowledge of the incident which is the basis for the complaint) by submitting a written request for grievance within five (5) school days.
+(Note - For this purpose, "school days" are defined as days when students are expected in the classroom.
+Clinical days are not included in "school days".)
+The goal is to arrive at a mutually satisfactory resolution.

+b.
+Complainant(s) shall receive written communication of the outcome/s of this conference within five (5) school days of the conference, i.e. satisfactory resolution or continuation of the grievance process.